 What Is Source Control?
-Plus An Overview of SCM Tools
+Exploring Source Control Management Tools

 What Is Source Control?

-Source control tracks and manages changes to code, ensuring that developers are always working on the right version of source code.
+Source control is the tracking and management of changes to code.
+This ensures that developers are always working on the right version of source code.

 Source Control vs. Version Control

-Source control and source code management are used similarly, as well.
+Source control and source code management are also used interchangeably.
 However, source control is specific to tracking changes in source code.
-And source code management (SCM) tracks changes to a source code repository.
+While a source code management tool (SCM) tracks changes to a source code repository.

 SCM also maintains a history of changes.
 This is used to resolve conflicts when merging updates from multiple developers.

 Source control is important for maintaining a single source of truth for development teams.
-Plus, using it helps facilitate collaboration and accelerates release velocity.
+Using it helps facilitate collaboration and accelerates release velocity.

-Having a source control system is one thing.
+Having a system is one thing.
 Managing it effectively is another.
 Here are five tips to keep in mind:

 - Choose the right system.
 (Helix Core is a great one.)